sagmor/tbk/README.md

   @notification = @commerce.notification(params)

-  if @notification.valid?
+  if @notification.success?
     # find order using @notification.order_id and @notification.session_id
     # validate amount using @notification.amount

     if # everything seems right

-      if @notification.success?
       # Perform your business logic to mark the order as payed
       # Note that if the payment is unsuccessfull we still have to answer ok to Webpay's notification
+    else
+      @notification.reject "Optional rejection reason"
     end

-      render :text => @notification.ok
-      return
   end
-  end

-  # Something is not OK
-  render :text => @notification.error
+  render :text => @notification.response
 end
 ```